microsoft/vscode-docs/blogs/2018/03/23/text-buffer-reimplementation.md

 ![Random edits](write.png)

-As expected line array wins when the file is very small.
+As expected, line array wins when the file is very small.
 Accessing a random position in a small array and tweaking a string which has around 100~150 characters is really fast.
-The line array starts to choke when the file has a lot of lines (100k+).
+The line array starts to choke when the file has many lines (100k+).
 Sequential inserts in large files make this situation worse as the JavaScript engine does a lot of work in order to resize the large array. piece tree behaves in a stable fashion as each edit is just a string append and a couple RBTree operations.

 ### 4. Reading

 For our text buffers, the hottest method is `getLineContent`.
 It is invoked by the view code, by the tokenizer, the link detector, and pretty much every component relying on document content.
 Some of the code traverses the entire file, like the link detector, while other code reads only a window of sequential lines, like the view code.
-So I've set out to benchmark this method in various scenarios:
+So I set out to benchmark this method in various scenarios:

-* call `getLineContent` for all lines after doing 1000 random edits
+* Call `getLineContent` for all lines after doing 1000 random edits.
-* call `getLineContent` for all lines after doing 1000 sequential inserts
+* Call `getLineContent` for all lines after doing 1000 sequential inserts.
-* read 10 distinct line windows after doing 1000 random edits
+* Read 10 distinct line windows after doing 1000 random edits.
-* read 10 distinct line windows after doing 1000 sequential inserts.
+* Read 10 distinct line windows after doing 1000 sequential inserts.

 ![Read all lines after random edits](read.png)

-TA DA, we found the achilles heel of piece tree.
+TA DA, we found the Achilles heel of piece tree.
 A large file, with 1000s of edits, will lead to thousands or tens of thousands of nodes.
 Even though looking up a line is `O(log N)`, where `N` is the number of nodes, that is significantly more than `O(1)` which the line array enjoyed.

 Having thousands of edits is relatively rare.
 You might get there after replacing a commonly occurring sequence of characters in a large file.
 Also, we are talking about microseconds for each `getLineContent` call.
 It is not something we are concerned about at this time.
 Most of `getLineContent` calls are from View Rendering and Tokenizer, and the post processes of line contents are much more time consuming.
 DOM construction and rendering or tokenization of a view port usually takes tens of milliseconds, in which `getLineContent` only accounts for less than 1%.
 Nevertheless we are considering eventually implementing a normalization step, where we would recreate buffers and nodes if certain conditions such as a high number of nodes are met.

-## Conclusion and Gotchas
+## Conclusion and gotchas

 Piece tree outperforms line array in most scenarios, with the exception of line based lookup, which was to be expected.

 ### Lessons learned

 * The most important lesson this reimplementation taught me is to **always do real world profiling**.
-Every time I found that my assumptions about which methods would be hot did not match the reality, For example, when I started the piece tree implementation I focused a lot on tuning the three atomic operations `insert`, `delete` and `search`.
-But when I integrated it in VSCode, none of those optimizations mattered.
+Every time I found that my assumptions about which methods would be hot did not match reality.
+For example, when I started the piece tree implementation, I focused on tuning the three atomic operations: `insert`, `delete` and `search`.
+But when I integrated it in VS Code, none of those optimizations mattered.
 The hottest method was `getLineContent`.
 * **Dealing with `CRLF` or mixed line breaks sequences is a programmer's nightmare**.
-For every modification, we need to check if it splits a CRLF sequence, or if it creates a new CRLF sequence.
-Dealing with all the possible cases, in the context of a tree took several attempts until I had a solution that was correct and fast.
+For every modification, we need to check if it splits a Carriage Return/Line Feed (CRLF) sequence, or if it creates a new CRLF sequence.
+Dealing with all the possible cases, in the context of a tree, took several attempts until I had a solution that was correct and fast.
 * **GC can easily eat your CPU time**.
-Our text model used to have the assumption that the buffer is stored in an array.
-So we frequently use `getLineContent` even though sometimes it's unnecessary.
-Say we just want to know the char code of the first character of a line, we used a `getLineContent` first and then run `charCodeAt`.
-With piece tree, `getLineContent` creates a substring and after checking the char code, the line substring is thrown away immediately.
+Our text model used to assume that the buffer is stored in an array and we frequently use `getLineContent` even though sometimes it wasn't necessary.
+For example, if we just want to know the character code of the first character of a line, we used a `getLineContent` first and then did `charCodeAt`.
+With piece tree, `getLineContent` creates a substring and after checking the character code, the line substring is thrown away immediately.
 This is wasteful and we are working on adopting better suited methods.

 ### Why not native?